ggreen/apache-geode-devOps/README.md

 # Apache Geode DevOps Bash

-The [geode-devOps-bash](https://github.com/vmwarepivotallabs/dataTx-geode-devOps-bash) project is a set of open source scripts to automate the management of [Apache Geode](https://geode.apache.org) using bash UNIX scripts.
+The  project is a set of open source scripts to automate the management of [Apache Geode](https://geode.apache.org) using bash UNIX scripts.

 *Features*

 - Docker images for locator and cache Servers
 - Example Kubernetes (k8) service deployment
 - Security implementations
-  -  properties files with user/privileges
+  -  Properties files with user/privileges
   -  LDAP and Property file base security Manager
 - SSL/TLS key store creation and configuration
 - Password encryption configuration